d12frosted/elpa-mirror/stable-melpa/latex-change-env-readme.txt

   invoked from inside an environments—pops up a list of possible actions, as defined by the `latex-change-env-options' variable.
-  There is also the option to cycle through arguments in `latex-change-env-cycle', which depends on the `math-delimiters' package.
+  There is also the option to cycle through arguments in `latex-change-env-cycle', which depends on [math-delimiters].

 + Labels are changed/deleted in a previous way, with an option to edit the respective label across the whole project; see below.